publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s671.md

 >     “(3) __Delay permitted if state legislation required.—__

->     If the Secretary of Health and Human Services determines that State legislation (other than legislation appropriating funds) is required in order for a State plan under section 471 of the Social Security Act \[this section\] to meet the additional requirements imposed by the amendments made by a subsection of this section, the plan shall not be regarded as failing to meet any of the additional requirements before the first day of the first calendar quarter beginning after the first regular session of the State legislature that begins after the otherwise applicable effective date of the amendments.
+>     If the Secretary of Health and Human Services determines that State legislation (other than legislation appropriating funds) is required in order for a State plan under section 471 of the Social Security Act \[[42 U.S.C.
+671][/us/usc/t42/s671]\] to meet the additional requirements imposed by the amendments made by a subsection of this section, the plan shall not be regarded as failing to meet any of the additional requirements before the first day of the first calendar quarter beginning after the first regular session of the State legislature that begins after the otherwise applicable effective date of the amendments.
 If the State has a 2-year legislative session, each year of the session is deemed to be a separate regular session of the State legislature.”

     Amendment by [Pub.
 L. 109–239][/us/pl/109/239] effective Oct.
 1, 2006, except as otherwise provided, and applicable to payments under this part and part B of this subchapter for calendar quarters beginning on or after Oct.
 1, 2006, without regard to whether regulations have been promulgated by Oct.
 1, 2006, and with delay permitted if State legislation is required, see [section 14 of Pub.
 L. 109–239][/us/pl/109/239/s14], set out as a note under [section 622 of this title][/us/usc/t42/s622].